skinny85/specnaz/docs/reference-manual.md

 ## Using dependency managers (Maven, Gradle etc.)

-Specnaz is available through the Bintray Maven repository.
+Specnaz is available through the [JCenter](https://bintray.com/bintray/jcenter) Maven repository.
 Take a look at the [main Readme file](../Readme.md#getting-specnaz) on how to get it using build tools that also do dependency management
 (Maven, Gradle, SBT, Ivy etc.).